CartoDB/cartodb/doc/API.md

 #### Image.zoom(zoomLevel)

+Sets the zoom level of the static map.
+Must be used with the option `override_bbox: true`.

 ##### Arguments

 - **zoomLevel**: the zoom of the resulting static map. `zoomLevel` must be an integer in the range [0,24].